hzeller/beagleg/README.md

       -s          : synchronous: don't queue (useful only for debug) -l          : Loop forever.

-The G-code understands axes X, Y, Z, E, A, B, C and maps them to stepper [0..6] (Last motor is not used with G-Code).
+The G-code understands axes X, Y, Z, E, A, B, C and maps them to stepper [0..6].

 ## Pinout